mhyr/Texture-Dataset/README.md

 # Texture-Dataset
-This dataset is a collection of different textures which can be used as a (train/test) set for Texture Defect Detection algorithems.
+This dataset is a collection of different textures which can be used as a (train/test) set for Texture Defect Detection algorithms.

 During the following three months, I am going to gradually add new textures in separate folders, where each includes 150 samples of defected texture, 1000 samples of clean texture.
-Each folder also includes masked copy of defected samples and a "csv" file consisting lables of -what I call bounding ellipses- of defected areas.
+Each folder also includes masked images of defected samples and a "CSV" file consisting labels of -what I call bounding ellipses around- defected areas.

 **Camera**
 I'm simply using my cell phones primary camera which is a Samsung Galaxy S4 I9500 model.
 The basic specification of the camera is: 13 MP (f/2.2, 31mm, 1/3", 1.14µm), autofocus.
-The first problem with this cheap and convinient camera is its output, which is of a lossy format with no access to the RAW image data.
-In addition, low shutter speed and lack of marco lense does not result in the best quality photos.
+The first problem with this cheap and convenient camera is its output, which is of a lossy format with no access to the RAW image data.
+In addition, low shutter speed and lack of macro lens do not result in the best quality photos.
-The lower quality of the photos however, can be beneficial in the sense that whatever algorithem that is trained with these photos, would be potentially more robust.
+The lower quality of the photos, however, can be beneficial in the sense that whatever algorithm that is trained with these photos, would be potentially more robust.

-The preparation steps after taking the photos are as folows:
+The preparation steps after taking the photos are as follows:

 **Photoshop**

 	1-1- open image

-	1-2- F4 to slice horizental phtos/ F6 to slice vertical photos
+	1-2- F4 to slice horizontal photos/ F6 to slice vertical photos

 	1-3- ctrl+"." to crop more